Double Glazing in the UK: Your Guide for Grants, Costs & Prices

 However, triple glazing is more expensive and as the glass is very heavy it requires stronger materials for the framing which will add to the costs.
 Triple glazing would be most efficiently used in colder parts of the world.
 So depending on where you live in the UK triple glazing might be the solution for you.

-Quadruple Glazing.
-Quadruple glazing has a total of four layers of glass.
-Unlike double glazing quadruple glazing is not a very established product in the UK yet and not many window and door fitters offer this product.
-It is more energy efficient and acoustically insulating than triple and double glazing.
+Quadruple Glazing: quadruple glazing has a total of four layers of glass.
+Unlike double glazing quadruple glazing is not a very established product in the UK, yet and not many windows and door fitters offer this product.
+It is more energy-efficient and acoustically insulating than triple and double glazing.

 However, the extra layer comes at a cost.
 Quadruple glazing is estimated to cost around £1000 more per unit than triple glazing.